bobllor/macdeploy/README.md

 - `zip`
 - `unzip`

-`zip`, `unzip`, and `curl` are required on the clients, however macOS devices have these installed by default.
+`zip`, `unzip`, and `curl` are required on the clients. macOS devices have these installed by default.

-## Logging

-The log file is created in the temporary folder `/tmp` by default.
-The log name follows the format: `%m-%dT-%H-%M-%S.<SERIAL>.log`.

 ## YAML Configuration File

-It is important to configure the YAML configuration file prior to starting the deployment process.
+The YAML configuration file is used for **default options** of the final binary build.
+The deployment on the client's device is based around the configuration.

+The ***YAML should be configured prior to building the binary*** or *before the deployment process begins*.
+It is <u>embed into the binary</u>, and any changes will require an update to the binary via `bash scripts/go_build.sh`.

 There is a sample configuration file with all options in the repository and also below.